hydra-reactor/hydra-reactor/README.md

 `mongod`

-From the root directory, start the server with the following command:
+From the root directory, start the server:

 `node server/server.js`